 Khrizza: I tried their Kuro or Black Ramen.
 Their noodles are neither too thick nor too thin.
 This dish is definitely flavorful and worth every penny!

 Its broth is okay and the toppings are not so generous.

 Additionally, I also had a sip of their Tantanmen (Spicy ramen) and it was indeed very spicy.
 The broth of Tantanmen is thick with flavors, it’s definitely good.

 I tried all the four ramen that we ordered and I guarantee that it really tastes savory!

-Instagram Review of Hamakaze Ramen
+Instagram Reviews of Hamakaze Ramen

 Facebook Review of Hamakaze Ramen

-Google Review of Hamakaze Ramen
+Google Reviews of Hamakaze Ramen

 |Address: AYS Building, A. S. Fortuna St, Mandaue City, 6014 Cebu|